 I first came across William Dawes, the inspiration for Kate Grenville’s The lieutenant, in Inga Clendinnen’s award-winning history, Dancing with strangers (2003).
 But this is not the only book that Grenville’s novel brought to mind, as it also reminded me of Kim Scott’s That deadman dance.
 (Intriguing that both these books use a dance motif, but it’s an historically valid one).

 However, before I talk more about these connections and their relevance, I should briefly describe the plot.
 The novel is set during the first years of the white settlement of Australia.
 (The very fact that I write the “white” settlement says something about how far we have come in the last two centuries, though we still have some way to go).
-Daniel Rooke, the protagonist, is a young astronomer, and has been chosen for the First Fleet on the recommendation of the Astronomer Royal who believes that a significant comet will appear in the southern hemisphere in late 1788-early 1789.
+Daniel Rooke, the protagonist, is a young astronomer.
+He has been chosen for the First Fleet on the recommendation of the Astronomer Royal who believes that a significant comet will appear in the southern hemisphere in late 1788-early 1789.
 With this role in mind, Rooke manages to largely separate himself from the day-to-day hurly burly of the first year or two of settlement by creating an observatory, of sorts, for himself, on a hill (now called Dawes Point) overlooking Sydney Cove.
 Here, in his isolation, he is visited by a group of indigenous people, mostly women and children, and develops a particular relationship with the young 12-13 year old girl, Tagaran.
 They learn each other’s language, which Rooke chronicles in his journals.
-All this generally reflects the story of William Dawes whose journals Grenville (and Clendinnen) read but, as Grenville writes in her author’s note:
+All this generally reflects the story of William Dawes whose journals Grenville (and Clendinnen) read, but, as Grenville writes in her author’s note:

 Although I made use of historical sources, I departed from them in various ways.
 This is a novel; it should not be mistaken for history.